nicholschm/theodinprojectWiki/Running-The-Odin-Project-Locally.md

 $ rails db:create
 $ rails db:migrate
 ```

+**Note: If you get an error about yarn and are on a flavor of Ubuntu, follow the steps [here](https://linuxize.com/post/how-to-install-yarn-on-ubuntu-18-04/) to install yarn on your machine.
+Once that's done, run the command Rails suggests and try re-running the above commands.**

 ## Get a Github API Token
 You will need a Github API Token when running TOP locally to update the curriculum.
 Without the token you will encouter rate-limiting errors and won't be able to create all the lessons.